gdegidy/Datum/neopixels/ReadMe.md

 # Setup
 I'm using an ESP-01 to control the pixels through a Arduino IoT Cloud.
 I have 5v going to the pixels and a 5v-3.3v buck converter which powers the chip which sends data to the pixels.
-I set it up so I can set the color and brightness from the cloud.
-The pixels have an animation of 5 off pixels jump one to the right once every second.